not-rae/cmsc129-lab4-react--todo/README.md

 This application is being developed as Laboratory Activity 4 for the Software Engineering 2 course, part of the BS Computer Science program at UP Visayas (UPV).

-The laboratory activity is built using React and Vite.
+The application is built using React and Vite.

 Developer: Jullene Rae Arsenal